jpmorganchase/salt-ds/.changeset/tough-pugs-hope.md

 Refactored FileDropZone.

-- FileDropZone has been split into three composible pieces: FileDropZone, DileDropZoneIcon and FileDropZoneTrigger.
+- FileDropZone has been split into three composible pieces: FileDropZone, FileDropZoneIcon and FileDropZoneTrigger.
 - Validation is handled outside of the component. `onFilesAccepted`, `onFilesRejected` and `validate` have been replaced with `onDrop` and `status`.
 - Aligned styling to Salt.